Korean Wave: Music in the second generation

 YouTube and other online video platforms played an important role in expanding the international popularity K-pop.
-Asia Today, reported that global attention began in the late 2000s with groups such as Wonder Girls, followed by artists like BigBang, 2NE1, Blackpink, and BTS who went on to break multiple Billboard records, "one after another".
-K-pop gained further visibility in 2012 why Psy's "Gangnam Style" became the first YouTube video to reach one billion views in December of that year, marking a mjor turning point for Korean music abroad.
+Asia Today, reported that global attention began in the late 2000s with groups such as Wonder Girls, followed by artists like BigBang, 2NE1, BTS, and Blackpink who went on to break multiple Billboard records, "one after another".
+K-pop gained further visibility in 2012 when Psy's "Gangnam Style" became the first YouTube video to reach one billion views in December of that year, marking a major turning point for Korean music abroad.